How to Land a Data Science Internship: Your 2024 Guide

 • Research experience.

-• To be enrolled in an undergraduate or graduate degree program in computer science, mathematics, statistics, or a related field.
-Some internships may only be targeted at those in graduate degree programs.
+• Enrollment in an undergraduate or graduate degree program in computer science, mathematics, statistics, or a related field

 Keep searching

-While many data science internships are geared towards those already enrolled in a relevant master’s degree program, some target undergraduates or even high schoolers.
-No matter your current education level, there are likely internships available to you.
+While many data science internships are geared toward those already enrolled in a relevant master’s degree program, some target undergraduates or even high schoolers.
+No matter your current education level, internships are likely available to you.

 Placeholder